 This is our collection of films that highlight a variety of experiences with incarceration and education.
 Many are from the Echoes of Incarceration project -- a documentary initiative produced by youth with incarcerated parents.

 Documents the history of higher education in NYS prisons and addresses elimination of TAP and Pell for incarcerated students.
 Winner of the 1998 Black Maria Film Festival Juror’s Choice Award, and the 1998 Philadelphia Film Festival Gold Medal.
 Presented at film festivals including: 1998 NY Film Festival, 1998 Critical Resistance Conference, 1998 Human Rights Watch Film Festival, and on PBS stations throughout the US.

-Documentary film addresses the issue of criminal justice screening for college applicants.
+This documentary film addresses the issue of criminal justice screening for college applicants.
 Highlights how college admissions policies create unnecessary barriers for formerly incarcerated applicants.

-This first film from the Echoes project introduces viewers to the world of children with incarcerated parents.
+This first film from the Echoes Project introduces viewers to the worlds of children with incarcerated parents.
 Through the stories of four young people, as well as experts and advocates in the field, this film creates an emotional, compelling case for the importance of ongoing parental contact.
 The DVD has been shown in prisons, universities, trainings around the country, and won the “Speaking Out” award at Media That Matters Film Festival.